hassan23/OpenStreetMap-Project-New-Delhi/README.md

  In the **lower_colon** tags , the values attributed will get updated based on the key it associated with.

   * If tags is of type street then we use the **audit.py** function **update_name** to update the street  name.
-  * If tags is of type postcode the we check weather the postal code is a correct postal code or not.If the postcode is correct the it went as it is otherwise it went as 'null'.
+  * If tags is of type postcode the we check weather the postal code is a correct postal code or not.
+Only if the postal code is valid it went to the next step other wise we ignore it.

   After Structuring the data We use the csv dictwrite to write into the **csvs** and then to **DB** as per the required schema.